Pioneering Austrias Vineyard Classification.

 |Overall size||30,9 ha|

 Kittmannsberg is one of the highest elevated vineyard sites in the Kamptal, located just west of Langenlois.
 It is shaped like a wide bowl and opens towards the southeast into the Langenlois basin.
 It reaches about 345 m above sea level at its highest point, 280 m at its lowest point.
-The characteristic basin-shaped topographic depression is responsible for its autonomous microclimate and allows longer ripening periods.
-The soil consists of loess-loam with a high content of clay, which can be very chalky in some places.
+The characteristic basin-shaped topographic depression is responsible for its autonomous microclimate and, together with the hight, allows for extended ripening periods.
+Our vines dig their roots into loess-loam with a high content of clay.
+It can be very chalky in some places.

 |Vine age||30-50 years|